pythonanywhere/help_pages/articles/ChangingSystemImage.md

 ## Changing the system image

-Just click on the "pencil" icon next to the name of your current image, and you'll get a dropdown where you can select the one to switch to.
+Go to the "Account" page, and click on the "System image" tab there.
+You'll see a "pencil" icon next to the name of your current image, so click on that and you'll get a dropdown where you can select the one to switch to.
 The most recent one will be at the bottom of the list.